 - Detailed information about your major 4-H leadership roles; you should know the names of the roles, the years, level(s), duties and accomplishments

-- Detailed information about major 4-H honors that you have recieved
+- Detailed information about major 4-H honors that you have received

-- Information about your educational, carrer, or personal goals and what impact 4-H has had on those ambitions
+- Information about your educational, career, or personal goals and what impact 4-H has had on those ambitions

 - Personal statement explaining why a 4-H scholarship would be important to you achieving a college education AND how 4-H has contributed to your personal development, leadership and other skills and to your likely success in life

-College of Food, Agriculture, and Environmental Sciences scholarship information and online application
+College of Food, Agriculture, and Environmental Sciences scholarship information.